 - From the dropdown list, select Enable journaling.
 This enables the journaling on the selected volume

-Alternatively, you can also enable it using Terminal application.
+Alternatively, you can also enable it using the Terminal application.
 Here’s how to do it:

 - Go to Terminal application